 For students, two publications served as key outlets from the daily rigors of medical school and contributed to the overall sense of a medical school community.
 Faculty members encouraged school activities such as these to inspire a climate of interest that advanced the educational mission of the school throughout its history.

 The newspaper was even threatened when the 1962 editor advised freshmen students to take on a “canned note” system where students transcribed lectures and distributed them, hence making class attendance less imperative.
-Dean Shorey threatened to suspend publication but the Medico continued to appear until its demise in 1978.
+Dean Shorey threatened to suspend publication but the Medico continued publication until its final issue in 1998.

 In the 1920s, when the composition and growth of student activities indicated a stable institution, the revival of school spirit led to the publication of the first three volumes of the Caduceus yearbook in 1924, 1925 and 1926.
-The pressures and challenges of the Depression (part time work was necessary to meet expenses) delayed another yearbook until 1941.
-Then the way years intervened, and not until 1949, with the publication of the Arkaduceus, did the current series of yearbooks begin publication.
-The title became the Caduceus (again) with the 1950 volume, and continues to this day.
+The pressures and challenges of the Depression (students had to find part time work to meet expenses) delayed another yearbook until 1941.
+Then the war years intervened, and not until 1949, with the publication of the Arkaduceus, did the current series of yearbooks begin publication.
+The title returned to Caduceus with the 1950 volume, and the yearbook continues to this day.